THINGS TO SEE & DO

 I recommend: Take a boat up to Bowness or Ambleside and watch the scenery glide by.

-The Haverthwaite Steam Railway (half a mile)
+The Lakeside & Haverthwaite Railway

 I recommend: Combine your steam train ticket with a cruise on Windermere all the way up to Bowness and Ambleside.